MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

             .. note::

                 All LFRic Core tickets with macros are expected to be linked with LFRic Apps, though they may not have required an LFRic Apps development branch (although an Apps ticket should be provided).
-This is fine - if there is no LFRic Apps branch just checkout the LFRic Apps trunk.
+This is fine - if there is no LFRic Apps branch just checkout the LFRic Apps main.
 Then run the apply_macros script as described above and this will share the upgrade macro across both LFRic Apps and LFRic Core as needed.

     .. important::